El Moez Street: The Unfolded Fascinating Tales

 Al Hakim Mosque in El Moez Street

-Part of Al Hakim Mosque in El Moez Street (Photo Credit: Pixabay)
+Part of Al-Hakim Mosque in El Moez Street (Photo Credit: Pixabay)

 The Southern Part of El Moez Street

 However, the last name, Al Fatimi, was not the guy’s last name.
-It was actually a description that meant he belonged to the Fatimid Caliphate.
+It was a description that meant he belonged to the Fatimid Caliphate.

-‘Glorifier of the religion of God’ was the name that always people described El Moez by.
+‘Glorifier of the religion of God’ was the name that people always described El Moez by.
 He was the fourth caliph of the Fatimid dynasty and the 14th Ismaili Imam.
 His reign began in 953 and lasted for 22 years.

 His Cultural Achievements